 Step 5 – Put The visual activity cards into a Pocket chart Under the appropriate Labels

 Put each activity card that needs to be completed into a pocket chart under the appropriate label.
-For example, put all of the actions that a child needs to do in the morning under the label “Morning Routine” and all of the actions they need to do at night before going to bed under “Evening Routine.”
+For example, put all of the actions that a child needs to do in the morning under the title “Morning Routine” and all of the steps they need to do at night before going to bed under “Evening Routine.”
 Have a look at the photo below to see an example of a morning routine for toddlers.

 Step 6 – Have Children Put Cards into a Basket once the Action or Routine is complete

 First, attach or place a “Done” or “Finished” basket at the base of, or next to, the visual activity schedule.
-Or, put the “finished” label included with the printable set in the bottom row of the pocket chart.
+Or, put”the “finished” label included with the printable set in the bottom row of the pocket chart.